josem-amatriain/archlinux.install/README.md

 123456
 ```

+You have two machines, the machine to install and the desktop/personal machine.
-You must download the repository with git.
-You must compress the install folder and copy to the destination machine:
+You must download the repository with git in your personal machine.
+You must compress the install folder and copy to the destination machine to install:
 ```
-scp /tmp/install.tar.gz root@192.168.1.123:/tmp/.
+scp /tmp/install.tar.gz root@destination_machine:/tmp/.
 ```

 # Using scripts